AnomMAN: Detect Anomaly on Multi-view Attributed Networks: The Proposed Method

-Until now, we have introduced the way to reconstruct structures and attributes of multi-view attributed networks.
+{So far}, we have introduced the way to reconstruct structures and attributes of multi-view attributed networks.
 And we obtained the loss of them.

-According to ~\cite{tong2011non,zhou2017anomaly,li2017radar}, considering structures and attributes errors jointly, the distance between the original data and the reconstructed data is a powerful indicator for detecting anomalies in datasets.
-Besides, as most anomalous (high-frequency) signals are filtered, instances with a larger error between the input and output of the graph auto-encoder based framework are considered to be more anomalous ones.
+Considering structures and attribute errors jointly, the distance between the original data and the reconstructed data is a powerful indicator for detecting anomalies {on} datasets.
+Besides, as most anomalous (high-frequency) signals are filtered, instances with a larger error between the input and output of the graph auto-encoder-based framework are considered to be more anomalous ones.
 Therefore, we take both structure reconstruction loss and attribute reconstruction loss into consideration.
 The loss function of our model can be formulated as:

 where $\epsilon \in (0,1)$ is a hyper-parameter to balance the importance between structure reconstruction loss and attribute reconstruction loss.
+A larger value of $\epsilon$ indicates the {greater} importance of the structure of networks anomalies and a small one means the {greater} importance of attributes.
 According to Equation~\ref{eq:thirteen}, the model needs to minimize the loss function to optimize the parameters of the AnomMAN model.